hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 If there are 900,000 residents in Charlotte, there will be homes for 900,000 people -- train or no train.
 The train does not generate any residential construction on net.
 Perhaps there are more shops and restaurants.
 Or perhaps not.
 Those shops and restaurants may just be relocated to be closer to train stations.
 We don't know.

+Another argument is job creation.
+For example, [Mayor Schewel and coauthors](https://www.newsobserver.com/opinion/article223934840.html) claim that DOLRT will create 30,000 new jobs.
+Such arguments are common.
+Unfortunately, any economist will attest that they are also nonsensical.
+In normal times, including these days, the economy is at or near full employment.
+There is no shortage of jobs.
+In fact, in construction, there is a shortage of workers.
+What we need is more high paying jobs.
+How DOLRT would create those is entirely unclear.

 The point is: rail is not a magical technology.
-It just takes people from 18 points on the map to 18 points on the map at 25 miles per hour at a cost of $18,000 a person-year.
+It just takes people from 18 points on the map to 18 points on the map at 20 miles per hour at a cost of $18,000 a person-year.

 In other words: rail, in a city the size of Charlotte, let alone Durham, is an insanity.